connexcs/docs/docs/transcription.md

 It takes the document text and your search query as input and returns an excerpt from the document where the search terms are highlighted.

 !!!!
 Example
-    Information to be highighted form:
+     Information to be highlighted from:

     |Product_name|Excerpt|
     |------------|-------|